 - What concrete skills do you bring to this effort?
 What concrete skills do you want to explore/develop through this project? - What can you create that can help others learn, engage, and be inspired?

 You will present your final project during the last week of class or on Canvas (format to be determined).

-Project/Paper Type: Individual Due: Monday, 12/4 at 9pm PDT
+Project/Paper Type: Group of 3-4 Due: Tuesday, 6/6 at 3pm PDT